pixelgrid/csplanner/README.md

 # csplanner
 Helpers for cuescore tournament managers

-The code here is primarily to be used on mobile devices or tablets when visiting a cuescore tournament page that you have edit access over.

-The minified src/planner.user.js should be saved as a javascript bookmark (prepend javascript:).
-A tool like https://caiorss.github.io/bookmarklet-maker/ can be used

 Depending on the browser and platform different developer settings might need to be enabled.

 Once in a cuescore tournament page, you type the name of the bookmark created above in the address bar and you select it.
 After that the following will be made available